-- The first is the gradual loss of aromatics which contribute to the complexity and subtlety of freshly-roasted coffee (or bread or biscuits).
+- The first is the gradual loss of aromatics which contribute to the complexity and subtlety of freshly-roasted coffee (or bread, nuts or biscuits).
 These actually peak after approximately 4-7 days after roasting and then constantly subside.

 - The second change is an opposite problem.
 Not only will coffee lose its most-delicious flavours, it also slowly accumulates new, semi-unpleasant ones!
 These are the result of interactions with moisture and oxygen.